-The Architectural Woodwork Standards (AWS 1st & 2nd Edition) contain installation requirements that AWI has supplanted with the ANSI/AWI 0620-2018- Finish Carpentry/Installation standard for the specification and installation of interior architectural woodwork.
+The AWI Standards of Architectural Woodwork contain installation requirements that AWI has supplanted with the ANSI/AWI 0620-2018- Finish Carpentry/Installation standard for the specification and installation of interior architectural woodwork.

 The AWS clarifies guidelines, information and principles required for the fabrication, finishing, and installation of architectural woodwork.
 As with all guidelines, there are times when they need to be updated or enhanced, for example due to industry changes, new legislation or different compliance guidelines.